 Sheriff Farmer is as much a family man as he is lawman.
 Sheriff Farmer is married to the former Linda Louise Jay, and together, they have celebrated more than 43 years of marriage.
 Mrs. Farmer is a retired teacher, having retired from Sumter District Schools after more than 38 years of service.
 The Farmers have three children: Billy, a Southeast Regional Manager for an agricultural firm; Stephen, a Lieutenant with the Florida Fish and Wildlife Conservation Commission; and Kristen, who serves with the Federal Bureau of Prisons.

-Captain Haworth joined the Sumter County Sheriff's Office in 2008.
+Chief Haworth joined the Sumter County Sheriff's Office in 2008.
 He rose through the ranks, serving on the FTO Squad, the S.W.A.T.
-Team, Corporal on the Special Investigative Squad, Sergeant of the FTO Squad, Sergeant of the Tactical Patrol Unit, Lieutenant of the Criminal Investigation Bureau, and most recently in January 2016 was promoted to Captain of the Law Enforcement and Criminal Investigations Bureaus.
+Team, Corporal on the Special Investigative Squad, Sergeant of the FTO Squad, Sergeant of the Tactical Patrol Unit, Lieutenant of the Criminal Investigation Bureau, in January 2016 was promoted to Captain of the Law Enforcement and Criminal Investigations Bureaus.
 On August 29, 2017 he was promoted to Major over the Law Enforcement Bureau.
 In January 2019, he was promoted to Chief Deputy.

 Captain Breeden is a lifelong resident of Sumter County and has 26 years of Law Enforcement and Corrections experience combined.
 He began his career in 1990 and has spent his entire career with the Sumter County Sheriff's Office.